Completing the Doctoral Degree Requirements

 - Verify that your committee Chair has submitted the Final Oral Examination Report and the Certificate of Dissertation Committee Approval to Rackham OARD.

-- Allow a minimum of 2 working days for us to review your dissertation.
+- Allow a minimum of two working days for us to review your dissertation.

 - Log in using your uniqname and Kerberos password.